aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ods-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render ODS to DOCX on Android via Java or Online App" h2="Transform ODS to DOCX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODS (OpenDocument Spreadsheet) is a file format used for storing spreadsheets, charts, presentations, and word processing documents.
+It is an open standard developed by the OpenDocument Format for Office Applications (ODF) and is used by many applications, including OpenOffice and LibreOffice.
+However, DOCX (Microsoft Word Open XML Document) is the default file format for Microsoft Word documents.
+Therefore, it is necessary to convert ODS to DOCX in order to open and edit the document in Microsoft Word.

+<h2>How Aspose.Total helps for ods to docx conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate ODS to DOCX conversion feature inside your Android applications.
-In the first step you can export ODS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOCX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert ODS to DOCX.
+By using Aspose.Cells for Android via Java, you can export ODS to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to DOCX.
+This makes it easy to integrate ODS to DOCX conversion feature inside your Android applications.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables you to create, edit, and convert spreadsheets.
+It supports a wide range of file formats, including ODS, XLS, XLSX, CSV, and PDF.
+It also provides features such as data validation, data sorting, and charting.
+Aspose.PDF for Android via Java is a powerful PDF processing API that enables you to create, edit, and convert PDF documents.
+It supports a wide range of file formats, including DOCX, HTML, XPS, and PDF.
+It also provides features such as text extraction, document signing, and form filling.

+By using Aspose.Total for Android via Java, you can easily integrate ODS to DOCX conversion feature inside your Android applications.
+It is a powerful package of APIs that makes it easy to automate file processing tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}